Yen takes lead as investors dodge risk; Aussie pressured

 His comments saw the euro cede ground against the U.S. dollar and yen.
 It last traded at $1.3857 and 142.67 yen, nursing losses of up to 0.4 percent.
 Still, the common currency was not far from a 2-1/2 year high of $1.3915 set last week.

-The pullback in the euro helped the U.S. dollar index edge up to 79.788 .DXY, away from a four-month trough of 79.433 plumbed last week.
+The pullback in the euro helped the U.S. dollar index edge up to 79.788, away from a four-month trough of 79.433 plumbed last week.
 But the greenback struggled versus the yen, dipping to 102.97 from Tuesday's high of 103.43.

 The yen tends to outperform the other major currencies in times of heightened market stress, particularly against commodity currencies such as the Australian dollar.